-Figure 5-3: Overall Gas Furnace 2000 Quarterly Sales, Trends by Utility
+Figure 5-3: Overall Gas Furnace 2000 Quarterly Sales

-5.5 Market Share of ENERGY STAR Gas Furnaces
+5.5 Market Share of Energy Star Gas Furnaces

-The increased sample data collected allowed the project team to estimate the percentages of ENERGY STAR qualified gas furnaces sold in California.
-Figure 5-4 presents the percentage of ENERGY STAR qualified gas furnaces sold in California throughout 2000.
+The project team continues to estimate the percentages of ENERGY STAR qualified gas furnaces sold in California.
+Figure 5-4 presents the percentage of ENERGY STAR qualified gas furnaces sold in California throughout 2000 and 2001.
 Figure 5-5 illustrates the percent of ENERGY STAR gas furnace sales by utility.
-As shown, the statewide market share of ENERGY STAR qualified gas furnace units increased slightly from 2.4% in the first quarter to 8.8% by the end of the year.
+As shown, the statewide market share of ENERGY STAR qualified gas furnace units increased from 2.4% in the first quarter to 12.7% by the end of 2001.